THE SUMMER TOURNAMENT SEASON IS HEATING UP. THIS INVOLVES A LOT OF KIDS PLAYING

-One aspect of Pitchers having trouble throwing to first base is Mindset.
-Think of what we call the move to first: “Pickoff Move”.
-The long used phrase ‘pick off’ by coaches (and players saying it/thinking it themselves) has morphed into the mindset that the purpose of this play is to generate an out – pick the base runner off first.
-Too often the result is pitchers trying too hard to ‘pick the guy off’ and firing the ball past the first baseman.
+Think of what we commonly call the throw to first base: “Pick-off Move”.
+That long used phrase has morphed into the mindset that the purpose of this play is to generate an out – pick the base runner off first.
+Too often this results in a pitcher trying too hard to ‘pick the guy off’ and firing the ball past the first baseman.

-The pitchers’ actions become too quick, undisciplined and to some extent, out of control which leads to poor throws.
+The pitchers’ actions become too quick, undisciplined and out of control, which leads to poor throws.
 Also, pitchers often try to throw the ball too close to the ground (where the first baseman would be in a better position to apply a tag).
 “Hey, I gotta throw the ball down by the bag, so we have a better chance to pick that guy off.”

 Let’s ask ourselves the question, “what is the objective of throwing over to first base?”
 Are we really trying to generate an out? …or perhaps are we simply trying to ‘Hold the runner close’? …or disrupt their timing? …or to wear them down and slow their jump? …or create anxiety by sticking in their mind that, ‘Yes, the pitcher Will throw over’?